Raicuparta/ditching-facebook-friends-with-js/README.md

 └── message_1.json
 ```

 The data I need is in `message_1.json`.
-No clue why the `_1` sufix is needed.
-In my archive there was no `messasge_2.json` or any other variation.
-The full path would be `messages/inbox/NudeVolleyballBuddies_5tujptrnrm/message_1.json`.
+No clue why the `_1` suffix is needed.
+In my archive there was no `message_2.json` or any other variation.

+For example, if the chat I want to use is called "Nude Volleyball Buddies", the full path would be something like `messages/inbox/NudeVolleyballBuddies_5tujptrnrm/message_1.json`.

 These files can get pretty big, so don't be surprised if your fancy IDE faints at the sight of it.
 The chat I want to analyze is about 5 years old, which resulted in over *a million lines* of JSON.